The Homosexual Was Invented in 1869

 The stories are there.
 They’ve always been there—in Plato’s drinking party, in Antony sneaking into Curio’s house, in every particular friendship that history recorded and then declined to explain.

-The man at the Athenian symposium, climbing Diotima’s ladder toward the Form of Beauty.
+The man at the Athenian symposium, climbing Diotima’s ladder towards the Form of Beauty.

 The Roman reaching for Plato in the dark, finding a framework that ennobled what his culture merely tolerated.